How-To Guides

 # The agent immediately has access to HubSpot actions

 The agent discovers new tools dynamically through MCP (Model Context Protocol), the open standard created by Anthropic that OpenClaw uses for tool connectivity.
-When you add HubSpot through Composio, the new actions — read contacts, check deal stages, pull pipeline data — appear in the agent’s available tool list within seconds.
+When you add HubSpot through Composio, the new actions — read contacts, check deal stages, pull pipeline data, create contact records — appear in the agent’s available tool list within seconds on the next MCP initialization cycle.

 When you add an integration through Composio, you control exactly which permissions the agent gets.
 Gmail access doesn’t mean “full access to your entire Google account.”
-It means the specific scopes you approve on the OAuth consent screen.
+It means the specific OAuth scopes you approve on Google’s consent screen, and nothing else.
+The agent can’t silently escalate permissions later, can’t access services it wasn’t explicitly granted, and can’t see tokens for other Google products even if you use them.

-For a typical executive Gmail integration, we configure these scopes:
+For a typical executive Gmail integration, we configure these scopes by default:

-• Read email — the agent can read your inbox to summarize and prioritize
+• gmail.readonly — the agent can read your inbox to summarize and prioritize incoming messages

-• Send email — the agent can draft and send on your behalf (with approval workflows if configured)
+• gmail.send — the agent can draft and send emails on your behalf (with human-in-the-loop approval workflows for external recipients if configured)

-• Create drafts — the agent can prepare emails for your review
+• gmail.compose — the agent can prepare emails for your review before sending

-The agent doesn’t get access to Google Drive, Google Contacts, YouTube, or any other Google service unless you explicitly add those integrations separately.
-Each integration is scoped independently.
+The agent does not get access to Google Drive, Google Contacts, YouTube, Google Cloud Storage, or any other Google service unless you explicitly add those integrations separately.
+Each integration is scoped independently, and adding a new Google service requires a new OAuth flow with its own consent screen.

 # View current scopes for an integration